ShehanUdantha/ShehanUdantha/README.md

 - 👋 Hi, I’m @ShehanUdantha
-- 👀 I’m interested in Applications development and Game development
+- 👀 I’m interested in Mobile app development and Game development
 - 🌱 I’m currently learning java programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...